cjacker/opensource-toolchain-w80x-air101-air103/README.md

 ```

 To program lua script, you need:
-- create a dir and put all lua scripts and resources into it. note, subdirs is not supported, it also not supported by upstream.
+- create a dir and put all lua scripts and resources into it.
+NOTE, subdirs is not supported, it also not supported by upstream.
 - run `luatos-gen-script-img [air101 or air103] <source dir>`, a `script.img` will generated.
 - run `luatos-flash-script-img [air101 or air103] <script.img>` to program the `script.img` to target device.